The REAL Costa Rica

 What is the currency in Costa Rica?

 The Costa Rican currency is called Colon.
 US dollars may or may not be accepted.
 Do NOT count on it.
-Major tourist areas accept dollars, as do most hotels and travel related businesses, but a lot of small (and excellent) restaurants as well as almost all the non-commercial artisan shops (not in a tourist trap area) will accept neither dollars nor credit cards.
+Major tourist areas accept dollars, as do most hotels and travel related businesses, but a some small (and excellent) restaurants as well as almost all the non-commercial artisan shops (not in a tourist trap area) will accept neither dollars nor credit cards.
 For more information, see Money and Banking.

 TOP